top of page

 The Current State of the Mental Health System

-The mental health system in this country is currently in a state of disarray, presenting a myriad of challenges that can be overwhelmingly complex and frustrating for those seeking help.
-The process of finding a good mental health provider can often feel akin to searching for a needle in a haystack, fraught with obstacles at every turn that can easily discourage even the most determined individuals from pursuing the support they need.
+The mental health system here is really messed up at the moment, making it tough and super frustrating for anyone trying to find help.
+Finding a good mental health provider can feel like searching for a needle in a haystack, with so many obstacles that can easily discourage even the most determined folks from getting the support they need.

 The Initial Search for Providers